 The awesomeness of this bib is such that I wrote a post all about BIBaDO.
 To summarize, this is the only bib you need and the only bib you will ever want to use.
 It attaches to almost any high chair, covering the gap between the food and the baby and collecting everything that drops, so it doesn’t hit baby’s clothes, the high chair seat or the floor.

 I have not had to change a single outfit since I started feeding the twins in their BIBaDOs.
 After mealtime, I simply wipe the bibs down (I don’t even remove them from the chair), wipe our Antilop tray, deposit all the uneaten food in our compost bucket, and everything is ready for the next meal.

-BIBaDO’s new, improved design just reached North America: two new watermelonalicious prints, softer, machine-washable fabric, easier-to-use cuffs, more durable non-slip grip and Velcro to attach the bib to any high chair and more Velcro at the neck for increased adjustability.
+BIBaDO’s new, improved design is available in North America: new prints, softer, machine-washable fabric, easier-to-use cuffs, more durable non-slip grip and Velcro to attach the bib to any high chair and more Velcro at the neck for increased adjustability.
+Also available in a larger size for big kids and crafters!
 A great product has become even greater!

 When feeding the boys yogurt, thick soups or fruit sauce, I like them to practice with a utensil.
 With a regular baby spoon, the food just slides off.
 The Choomee allows baby to dip the spoon and actually get some of said food into their mouths.
 They love these spoons and so do I.

 I serve a lot of the boys’ food directly on their high chair tray, but when I want to serve yogurt, soups and other not-so-finger-food, I use our EzPz mats.
 (These mats also have their own blog post: Do EzPz Mats Really Work?)